FreeTAKTeam/FreeTAKHub-Installation/README.md

 ## PRE-INSTALLATION STEPS: Windows

-Currently FreeTAKServer and and components has been tested successfully on Ubuntu 20.04.
+Currently FreeTAKServer and components have been tested successfully on Ubuntu 20.04.

 Other Linux distributions may work, but they have not been tested.